 - With your skin getting so hot, your muscles receive less oxygenated blood, so your body ends up producing more to help compensate.

-There are, however, a few disadvantages to running in the summer, these mainly surround increased injuries and spontaneous illnesses – however, they can all be prevented and treated.
+There are, however, a few disadvantages to running in the sun, these mainly surround increased injuries and spontaneous illnesses – however, they can all be prevented and treated.

 Caused by an electrolyte imbalance and can cause a high temperature, headaches, nausea, fatigue and profuse sweating.